sharkmaul/SoloFolio/README.md

 5. When uploading images, size to fit 1800x1200 and ~450kb file size.
 This image will be used in full screen mode and on supported retina devices.

+RECOMMENDED PLUGINS

+-Akismet
+-Fast Secure Contact Form

+THANKS
+-To Patrick and Aaron, for helping me develop v1 in 2009 -To all the users who have submitted ideas/features -To the following open source projects, whose code is incorporated in this release:
+	-Galleria
+	-jQuery.Retina
+	-JQuery.jknav
+-To the fine folks at StackOverflow, for having a solution to every bug on the planet.

 LICENSE:
 In plain english: